Hars15kth/--qml-cybersecurity-hybrid---/README.md

 * Qiskit
 * Matplotlib

 Qiskit is used as the numerical backend for constructing and evaluating the parameterised operator map.

-The cybersecurity classifier consumes only the resulting observable representation and therefore remains compatible with conventional machine-learning and security infrastructure.
+The cybersecurity classifier consumes the resulting observable representation and therefore remains compatible with conventional machine-learning, detection, and security-orchestration infrastructure.

 ## Reproducibility